 - Overclocking results in better performance, so it is better to overclock in case of lower performance

-- Disable any advance features like Anti-Aliasing and other settings that increase the load on GPU (texture quality)
+- Disable any advanced features like Anti-Aliasing and other settings that increase the load on GPU (texture quality)

 - Use better cooling mechanisms to prevent GPU from overheating as high-performance results in higher temperatures.